ironicbadger/flatcar-ignition-generator-tailscale/README.md

 # Tailscale Server Builder

+> This is not an official Tailscale project.

 Generate Flatcar Ignition userdata for a small Tailscale exit node or subnet router.
 No build step, no provider API keys, or no local tooling required.

 [Open the app](https://ironicbadger.github.io/flatcar-ignition-generator-tailscale/)